Yonsei-TGIL/CLEMENT/README.md

 *or*
 2. pip3 install git+https://github.com/Yonsei-TGIL/CLEMENT.git
 *or*
-3. pip3 install CLEMENTDNA  (to be updated)
+3. pip3 install CLEMENTDNA
 *or*
 4. conda install CLEMENTDNA (to be updated)

 ## Version update
-1.0.0 (June 12th, 2023)
+1.0.1 (June 12th, 2023)

 ## Input format
-As now of 1.0.0, CLEMENT only supports standardized TSV input.
+As now of 1.0.1, CLEMENT only supports standardized TSV input.
 Examples of input file is shown in "example" directory.
 - 1st column: mutation ID (CHR_POS is recommended)
 - 2nd column: label  (answer), if possible.
 If user don't know the label (answer), just set 0
 - 3rd column: **Depth1,Alt1,Depth2,Alt2....,Depth_n,Alt_n**    * should be comma-separated, and no space permitted
 - 4th column: **BQ1,BQ2....,BQ_n**    * should be comma-separated, and no space permitted.
 If absent, CLEMENT set default BQ as 20.

 ## Running
-python3 CLEMENT-DNA.py [OPTIONS]
+python3 CLEMENT.py [OPTIONS]
+*or*
+CLEMENT [OPTIONS]

 **options**